Icinga/icinga2/doc/4-monitoring-remote-systems.md

 (or the master is able to connect, depending on firewall policies) which means remote instances won't see each/connect to each other.

-All events are synced to the central node, but the remote nodes can still run local features such as a web interface, reporting, graphing, etc. in their own specified zone.
+All events (check results, downtimes, comments, etc) are synced to the central node, but the remote nodes can still run local features such as a web interface, reporting, graphing, etc. in their own specified zone.

 Imagine the following example with a central node in Nuremberg, and two remote DMZ based instances in Berlin and Vienna.
 The configuration tree on the central instance could look like this:

-    conf.d/
-      templates/
     zones.d
+      global-templates/
+        templates.conf
+        groups.conf
       nuremberg/
         local.conf
       berlin/